neanias/everforest-nvim/README.md

   ---NB: This is only significant for dark backgrounds as the light palettes
   ---have the same colour for both values in the switch. float_style = "bright",
+  ---Inlay hints are special markers that are displayed inline with the code to
+  ---provide you with additional information.
+You can use this option to customize
+  ---the background color of inlay hints.
+  ---
+  ---Options are `"none"` or `"dimmed"`. inlay_hints_background = "none",
   ---You can override specific highlights to use other groups or a hex colour.
   ---This function will be called with the highlights and colour palette tables.
   ---@param highlight_groups Highlights